microsoft/lida/README.md

 Then navigate to http://localhost:8080/ in your browser.

 Finally, you can call lida from your application via its web api.
 To view the web api specification, add the `--docs` option to the cli command, and navigate to `http://localhost:8080/api/docs` in your browser.

+## Important Notes / Caveats

+- LIDA generates and executes code based on provided input.
+Ensure that you run LIDA in a secure environment with appropriate permissions.
+- LIDA currently works best with datasets that have a small number of columns (<= 10).
+This is mainly due to the limited context size for most models.
+For larger datasets, consider preprocessing your dataset to use a subset of the columns.
+- LIDA assumes the dataset exists and is in a format that can be loaded into a pandas dataframe.
+For example, a csv file, or a json file with a list of objects.
+In practices the right dataset may need to be curated and preprocessed to ensure that it is suitable for the task at hand.

+Naturally, some of these limitations could a much welcomed PR.

 ## Documentation and Citation